isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-watercolor/index.md

 Additionally, these bristles are easy to wash, and you can reuse the brush multiple times.

 You are guaranteed the brush's durability through the strongly built ferrule that is non-corrosive and holds the bristles together.
 Through the great, firm, and short handle, you get comfort and control to do your paintwork without finger fatigue.
-Pros:
-- Durable
-- Great handle
-- Non-corrosive ferrule
-- Easy to wash
-- Suitable for professional painters
+Pros: - Durable - Great handle - Non-corrosive ferrule - Easy to wash - Suitable for professional painters

-Cons:
-- Expensive
+Cons: - Expensive

+> See Also: > Folding Ladders for Painters

 ###  [2.
 Da Vinci-5359 Watercolor Brushes](https://www.amazon.com/dp/B0069FC9FO/?tag=p-policy-20)